 MNS founder Nick W. Greger aka Nad Nick

-Johnny "Mad Dog" Adair, one of Mad Nick's closest friends.
+Johnny "Mad Dog" Adair, an extraordinary gentlemen and one of Mad Nick's closest friends.
 Johnny Adair was brigadier of a Northern Irish Protestant militia and Mad Nick's best man at his wedding in Africa.
 In addition to the paramilitary training by a former officer of the famous and equally infamous and now disbanded 32nd Battalion of the South African Army, with whom Mad Nick has been close friends for nearly 25 years, it was Johnny "Mad Dog" Adair who most shaped Mad Nick's strategic and tactical skills in his earlier years.

 For over a decade now, Johnny "Mad Dog" Adair has turned his back on politics.
 In any way, there isn't enough space on this page to tell his story, so we'd best let one of Mad Nick's longtime friends have his say through his own book: